 Pain originating in the muscles and fascia is very common.
 Nearly everyone at some point suffers from this type of pain, known as myalgia fasciitis or myofascitis.
 CMP, however, involves pain that is chronic, or long lasting, and is associated with specific trigger points.

 CMP most often occurs in people between the ages of 30 and 60 years.
 It affects men and women equally.

 What are the symptoms of chronic myofascial pain (CMP)?

 The most notable feature of CMP is the presence of trigger points.
-Trigger points are highly sensitive areas within the muscle that are painful to touch and cause pain that can be felt in another area of the body, called referred pain.
+These trigger points or “tender points” are highly sensitive areas within the muscle that are painful to touch and cause pain that can be felt in another area of the body, called referred pain.

 What causes chronic myofascial pain (CMP)?